 In sum, great strides and dedication has been taken to compile this book and research this topic.
 Evidently, with any good initiative, there are challenges faced in the process.
 However, the authors managed to acquire data, analyze and present it.
 The findings suggest that students with disabilities experience difficulties accessing school infrastructure, stigmatization, and lack of institutional support.
 These challenges are proof that there is a lot to be done in the field of inclusive education.
 Nevertheless, this book paves the way for upcoming scholars to further research and look in-depth at inclusive training at TVET in Ghana.
+In order to make this book accessible to all platforms, an outstanding feauture is the barrier free e-version.
+Planned dissemenation workshops and the book launch are aimed at making this accessible to all.
 We would like to thank the authors and all contributors for this excellent piece of work!

+- Foreword

 - Introduction

 - Background

 - Legal framework

 - Variety of User Groups and TVET

 - Spatial requirements -Basics

-- Inclusive Architectural Design Concepts and Strateies
+- Inclusive Architectural Design Concepts and Strategies

 - Accessible TVETs

 - Special Facilities and Functional Areas

-- Checklist- Rating System
+- Checklist Rating System

 - Way forward

 - Epilogue

 - Impression of the Survey

 - O Bibliography

 - Team